Hosseinht/django_issuetracker/README.md

 **Frontend Features**
 -------------------

-* Dashboard: The application provides a personalized dashboard, displaying latest issues, issue chart and key metrics.
+* Dashboard: The application provides a dashboard, displaying latest issues, issue chart and key metrics.
 * Issue Assignment: Users can assign issues to themselves or other team members, facilitating effective collaboration and task allocation.
 * Sorting: Issues can be sorted by title, description, status, creation date and assigned users